senocular/senocular.github.com/articles/js_history_of_decorators.md

-# A History of Decorators in JavaScript
+# A Brief History of Decorators in JavaScript

 JavaScript doesn't support decorators, not officially, not yet.
 But they are planned for to the language (the current [decorator proposal](https://github.com/tc39/proposal-decorators) is in stage 2).
 Even so, they're history has been a turbulent one, with multiple, substantial revisions having been made to their specification.